Owen Sheehy-Skeffington: Academic career and adult life

 In the following two years he moved to Paris, where he was a graduate assistant at the École Normale Supérieure, allowing him to renew contact with Samuel Beckett, whose lectures he had attended at Trinity, and to meet James Joyce who had been a contemporary and friend of his father at University College.
 It was around this time that he began his doctoral studies studying the work of l'Abbaye de Créteil, which he later converted into a thesis on the work of ‘Jules Romains, the Apostle of Unanimisme’, for which he was awarded a PhD at Trinity in 1935.

 It was also in 1935 that Sheehy-Skeffington married Andrée Denis, a French graduate of the Sorbonne and a daughter of friends of his parents from Amiens.
 It was at Amiens Town Hall the two were wed on 23 March.
 The early years of their marriage were rough; they survived on Owen's low paid salary as a junior academic at Trinity back in Ireland, and both their relationship and his career was interrupted by Owen suffering a collapsed lung which required him to sojourn to Switzerland for specialist treatment in 1937 and 1938.
 However, by 1939 Owen was able to resume work at Trinity, becoming a lecturer in French.

 Like her husband, Andrée Sheehy-Skeffington was a socially-involved campaigner and an active member of the Irish Housewives Association.
 She later wrote a biography of her husband, Skeff: A Life of Owen Sheehy Skeffington, 1909–1970.
 They resided at Hazelbrook Cottage, Terenure, Dublin.
-The couple had three children together, two boys and a girl: Francis Eugene, born in 1945, Alan Richard Louis, born in 1947 and Micheline Joan, born in 1953.
+The couple had three children together, two boys and a girl.